grafana/grafana/docs/sources/installation/ldap.md

 org_role = "Editor"

 [[servers.group_mappings]]
-# If you want to match all (or no ldap groups) then you can use wildcard
+# If you want to match all (or no LDAP groups) then you can use wildcard
 group_dn = "*"
 org_role = "Viewer"